- Te Rēhita’s first comprehensive report

-The Breast Cancer Foundation National Register allows researchers and health professionals to have access to a wealth of data, so that they can improve treatments in New Zealand.
+Te Rēhita Mate Ūtaetae, the Breast Cancer Foundation National Register, allows researchers and health professionals to have access to a wealth of data, so that they can improve treatments in New Zealand.

-The National Register holds a rich database of 38,000 patients who have been diagnosed with breast cancer between 2000 and 2019.
+Te Rēhita, the National Register, holds a rich database of patients who have been diagnosed with breast cancer since 2000.
 Approximately 3,300 new patient registrations are added each year.

-Breast Cancer Foundation NZ has been collecting data from the four New Zealand regional Breast Cancer Patient Registers in Auckland, Waikato, Wellington and Christchurch since 2000.
-These registers collect approximately 67% of all New Zealand breast cancer registrations.
+Breast Cancer Foundation NZ has been collecting data from the five New Zealand regional Breast Cancer Patient Registers in Northland, Auckland, Waikato, Wellington and Christchurch since 2000.
+In 2020, the decision was made to expand Te Rēhita, the National Register, to cover the entirety of New Zealand, and this goal was achieved in early 2021.

-The National Register collects information such as demographics, diagnosis, follow-up and treatments.
-Researchers and clinicians can request de-identified data from the National Register for research and audit purposes.
+Te Rēhita, the National Register, collects information such as demographics, diagnosis, follow-up and treatments.
+Researchers and clinicians can request de-identified data from Te Rēhita, the National Register, for research and audit purposes.

 Why does New Zealand need a national breast cancer patient register?